asdurso/Customizing-cjoint-Plots/README.md

 ### Interactions

 We can do the same modifications when we are interested in conditional AMCEs.
-In this example, we are graphing the likelihood of being awarded a greencard conditional on both religion and country of origin.
+In this example, we are graphing the likelihood of being awarded a green card conditional on both religion and country of origin.

 ```
 samp_dat %>%